smadathil700/Kafka-Pyspark-Clickhouse-Apache-Superset/README.md

 ```bash
 docker network connect analytics-net grafana
 ```
-_analytics-net is name of network_
+_analytics-net is name of the network in above example_

 ## 🔄 Data Pipeline Workflow